dscamiss/generalized-newtons-method/README.md

 A PyTorch implementation of the generalized Newton's method proposed in [1].

+Theory and implementation notes can be found in [this blog post](https://dscamiss.github.io/blog/posts/generalized_newtons_method).

 Currently only the exact version of the method, which materializes Hessian-vector products, is implemented for SGD.
 A future version will implement the exact and approximate versions of the method for all standard PyTorch optimizers.